Binary Classification from Positive-Confidence Data: Problem formulation

-where $\mathbb{E}_{p(\bmx,y)}$ denotes the expectation over $p(\bmx,y)$, and $\ell(z)$ is a loss function that typically takes a large value when margin $z$ is small.
-Since $p(\bmx,y)$ is unknown, the ordinary empirical risk minimization approach \citep{Vapnik} replaces the expectation by the average over training samples drawn independently from $p(\bmx,y)$.
+where $\mathbb{E}_{p(\bmx,y)}$ denotes the expectation over $p(\bmx,y)$, and $\ell(z)$ is a loss function.
+When margin $z$ is small, $\ell(z)$ typically takes a large value.
+Since $p(\bmx,y)$ is unknown, the ordinary ERM approach \cite{Vapnik} replaces the expectation with the average over training data drawn independently from $p(\bmx,y)$.

-However, in the Pconf classification scenario, we are only given positive samples equipped with \emph{confidence}: